Kahnezzer/OldNewEngland/README.md

 ## First Launch

-1. Create your character and move toward the vault exit.
+1. Create your character and leave the cryo-chamber
-2. Pick up the Pip-Boy.
-Choose a background or back out to leave it blank.
+2. Pick you Skills and Traits.
+I reccomend choosing custom instead of deafult, it allows you more control over leveling and starting stats.
-3. Take the elevator up and let the world finish loading.
+3. Head towards the vault exit while things load.
+After riding elevator up pic your Gun Fore Hire settings and let the quests finish loading.
-4. Open mod configurtaion and in **MCM Settings Manager** load the **Old New England Preset**.
+4. Open mod configurtaion menu and in **MCM Settings Manager** load the **Old New England Preset**.
 5. Choose **Remove NW's Grenade Rules**.
 6. Adjust personal settings as needed.
 7. Save game and then load save to finalize changes.